2. Communication Skills

 A beautiful piece of a smile can make a dead attitude person active.
 Body language will speak hidden words almost 55% of your approach.

-If you want to know the best practices of body language read this article
+If you want to know the proven methods of body language read this article

 Practice Listening